-A new generation of bartenders is transforming Puerto Rico into a premier drinking destination.
-Their unique cocktails combine spices, tropical fruits, European bitters, and premium spirits, using techniques honed in international competitions and guest bartending gigs around the world.
+A new generation of bartenders is transforming Puerto Rico into a premier cocktail destination.
+Building on the Island's established rum culture, these unique cocktails combine spices, tropical fruits, European bitters, and premium spirits, using techniques honed in international competitions and guest bartending gigs around the world.

 Calle San Sebastián #148, Old San Juan